yolanare/vite-boilerplate-vanilla-js/README.md

 ## Features

+- Support for : fonts, any media files, imported stylesheets and more.
 - You can choose to exclude assets from the build in the case you externalize them (I do).
 It keeps the same path as when you import them from the `./dev/assets/` folder.
 - All pages (`index.html`) under the `./dev/` folder are automatically processed.
 - Hot module replacement (live reload in dev mode).